Effective Date: 17 June 2019 Download the Financial Services Guide (PDF, 3.6MB)

 Aon: Amounts are calculated and paid monthly, such amounts being 25% of any commission and/or 10% of any Professional fees received.

 MLC Limited: Amounts are calculated and paid quarterly.
-The commission for MLC Limited’s consumer credit insurance products sold through NAB will be 20% of the first year’s Base Premium.
-MLC Limited will also pay a distribution allowance to NWMSL in respect of MLC Limited’s insurance products.
-The payment amount will depend in part on the value of MLC Limited’s insurance portfolio relating to insurance distributed through NAB and its related bodies corporate and the performance of NAB and its related bodies corporate against agreed annual performance criteria.
+The commission for MLC Limited’s consumer credit insurance products distributed through NAB will be 20% of the first year’s Base Premium.
+MLC Limited may also pay a distribution allowance to NAB or a related body corporate of NAB in respect of MLC Limited’s insurance products.
+This distribution allowance would depend in part on the value of MLC Limited’s insurance portfolio relating to insurance distributed through NAB and the performance of NAB against agreed annual performance criteria.

-In certain circumstances NAFM or NAB may receive additional remuneration from the relevant insurer (up to 5% of profit from Chubb, 50% of profit from Allianz and 25% of profit from CGU) based on the profitability (or a proportion of it) of the portfolio of the insurer relating to insurance arranged through NAFM or NAB, after allowing for claims and other expenses.
+In certain circumstances NAB may receive additional remuneration from the relevant insurer (up to 5% of profit from Chubb, 50% of profit from Allianz and 25% of profit from CGU) based on the profitability (or a proportion of it) of the portfolio of the insurer relating to insurance arranged through NAB, after allowing for claims and other expenses.
 This is calculated and paid annually.

 Personal financial product advice